brikis98/yevgeniy-brikman-homepage/_posts/2014-08-10-the-best-minds-of-my-generation-are.md

 I'm going to call bullshit.

-First of all, don't knock ads&mdash;or, to be more accurate, don't not knock making money.
-The most well intentioned company in the world can't accomplish any of its lofty goals if it has no money, and for many companies, ads are the best way to earn that money.
+First of all, don't knock ads&mdash;or, to be more accurate, don't knock making money.
+The most well-intentioned company in the world can't accomplish any of its lofty goals if it has no money, and for many companies, ads are the best way to earn that money.